dointeractive/guides/javascript/README.md

 # Dointeractive Javascript style guide

 ## <a name="naming convention">Naming convention</a>
+- Use complete readable speakable names, try not to use abbreviations and shortened names
+- Single letter variables names are only allowed in cycles and primitive anonymous functions
 - Use camelCase when naming objects, function and instances

 ```javascript